georgescutelnicu/AnimeMap-Screen2Scene/scraper/README.md

 **Error Handling**: The script stops execution if a non-200 status code is encountered during scraping.

+*Only works for anime pages where the photos (real/anime) are displayed in pairs.*

 ## Acknowledgments
 [Furaba Anime Seichi](https://furaba-animeseichi.blog.jp/) for providing the locations and images used in this project.